robonxt/robonxt-visual-branding-guidelines/README.md

 | `shadow-lg` | Prominent shadow for critical overlays like Modals. |

 ### 2.4.
 Motion

-Motion provides feedback and guides the user's attention.

 *   **Easing:** All animations use `cubic-bezier(0.4, 0, 0.2, 1)`.
-*   **Default Duration:** `300ms` for standard state changes.

 | Token | Value | Use Case |
 | :--- | :--- | :--- |